jcreyes72/leviathan-fitness/README.md

 ### Features ✅
 * Responsive design using media queries
 * Clean and organized component-based structure
-* useState and useEffect React Hooks for quick website updates
+* useState and useEffect React Hooks for quick updates to the site

 ### Running the Code Locally 🏠
 1) Clone the repoistory to your local machine